 - Connect the framework to our modules for performance reviews and meetings to keep everything — your progress, data, and communication — in one place

-🔥 Provide managers with the tools they need to enable teams
+🔥 Provide managers with the modules they need to enable teams

-Leapsome’s platform integrates development frameworks with tools for performance reviews and goals, making it easier to track employee progress.
+Leapsome’s platform integrates competency frameworks with modules for performance reviews and goals, making it easier to track employee progress.

 👉 Book a demo